awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-routing-queries-to-queues.md

 ## Step 3: Create a Database User and Group<a name="tutorial-wlm-create-db-user-and-group"></a>

 In [Step 1: Create a Parameter Group](tutorial-wlm-modifying-wlm-configuration.md#tutorial-wlm-create-parameter-group), you configured one of your query queues with a user group named `admin`\.
 Before you can run any queries in this queue, you need to create the user group in the database and add a user to the group\.
-Then you’ll log on with psql using the new user’s credentials and run queries\.
+Then you log on with psql using the new user’s credentials and run queries\.
 You need to run queries as a superuser, such as the masteruser, to create database users\.

 ### To Create a New Database User and User Group<a name="how-to-wlm-create-db-user-and-group"></a>